Automatically add assignee to watchers

 And for info, rake db:migrate_plugins is not needed because i didn't make db modifications.

-#10 Updated by Michael Wu about 2 years ago
+#10 Updated by Michael Wu over 2 years ago

 Do you think when a user not in the watchers list updates the issue, should him/her be added to the watchers list automatically?